JesperGrank/Headless-CMS/README.md

 <br>

-# 2: Deploy via Vercel
+## 2: Deploy via Vercel

 ### 2.1: Open [https://vercel.com](https://vercel.com) and sign in with your Github credentials
 ### 2.2: Import which repository you want to deploy and match the environment variables from your editor to the application
 ![Description of what fields to be filled in](https://raw.githubusercontent.com/JesperGrank/headless-cms/main/descriptive-images/Deploy1.png)
+### 2.3: Click deploy - enjoy coding.

+Anytime you push or merge new code to your main branch, the deployed vercel application will be updated.

 <!-- In the project directory, you can run: